 You have probably heard of FreeSync and might have seen it compared to G-Sync and VSync.
-These are all solutions to the same problem, but the different terms can quickly become confusing.
-AMD’s FreeSync and its newer Premium and Premium Pro versions will be the focus of this guide.
+These are all solutions to the same problem, but the various terms can quickly become confusing.
+AMD’s FreeSync and its newer Superior and Premium Pro versions will be the focus of this guide.

-Before we take a closer look at what these different incarnations of FreeSync bring to the table and their differences, it’s important to understand the problem they’re trying to fix and other possible solutions.
+Before we take a closer look at what these different incarnations of FreeSync bring to the table and their distinctions, it’s crucial to understand the problem they’re trying to fix and other potential solutions.
 That problem is the dreaded screen tearing.

 Table of ContentsShow